 - Failure to follow safety procedures

-Physical abuse sometimes involves situations where a nursing home resident is intentionally harmed by a staff member or another resident.
+Physical abuse sometimes involves situations where a nursing home resident is intentionally harmed by a staff member.
 But nursing home abuse can also include neglect, such as pressure sore formation, failing to prevent falls, medication errors, failing to monitor dangerous residents, malnutrition, dehydration and infections.
-Abuse also encompasses failure to properly supervise residents or failure to protect residents from other violent or sexually predatory residents.
+Neglect also includes the failure to properly supervise residents or the failure to protect from violent or sexually predatory residents.

 If You Suspect Abuse or Neglect

-If you suspect a friend or family member is suffering abuse in a private home or residential care facility, you do not have to prove the abuse or neglect before seeking help.
+If you suspect a friend or family member is suffering from abuse or neglect in a private home or residential care facility, you do not have to prove the abuse or neglect before seeking help.
 If you believe your loved one is being mistreated:

 - Report any suspected abuse or neglect to the local branch office of the State of Oregon’s Senior and People with Disabilities Department.
 Your report will be confidential.

 - An investigator should be assigned to the case and should interview all relevant witnesses.
-The expert opinion of an investigator is required to determine whether any wrongdoing occurred.
+The expert opinion of an investigator is helpful to determine whether any wrongdoing occurred.

 - Contact an attorney experienced in handling nursing home abuse and neglect cases.

 According to the National Center on Elder Abuse, it is estimated that for every reported case of elder abuse or neglect, five more cases go unreported.
 If you suspect nursing home neglect or abuse, record: